Mother India, the mother of Indian movies

 There is another theme worth speaking about in Mother India, that of education and knowledge.
 I suppose you remember the scene when little Birju goes to the teacher’s class in the beginning; he’s sent by his mother in the hope that he can one day read the usurer’s books and perhaps reduce the injustice that his family has been subjected to.
 But what does he do?
 He fools around, and is sent back, and tied up to a post at home, without anything to eat.
 It looks like he doesn’t go back to school, because later, when he falls in love with the teacher’s daughter (whom as a dacoit, he sees married at the end), and tries to learn the alphabet in front of her, he cannot but criticise knowledge as cruel, since it has wreaked such misery on his mother and her sons.
 For Birju, knowledge enslaves; and deprived of it, he will have no choice but to resort to violence, which also enslaves.
 Clearly the film condemns usury and such immoral dealings, but rather ambiguously it makes no great effort to uphold Birju’s rebellion against this injustice.
 Instead, the rebel is killed to maintain peace and justice, a justice based on legal theft!

 So what is upheld in Mother India?
 “Honour”, and the courageous acceptance of one’s destiny.
 That’s what Radha stands for, that’s what she is crowned for.
 That's also what her eldest son, Ramu (Rajendra Kumar) represents.
 So I’d say that’s where the film’s revolutionary stance stops.
 And where tradition steps in.
 According to the Russian/marxist model of revolution, women like men can take part in the overthrow of the feudal society; their motherhood doesn’t come into play.
 It seems the Indian model favours another role: a woman cannot change everything, a woman is praised first and foremost as a mother and defendant of social values, and only then can she, as a worker and element of economic and social change, improve society and the individual (you might check what Shweta has to say about the “Bhartiya naari”, in relation to this vision of the Indian woman).
 I wonder if that conservatism is why the film was so successful when it was made… and why it is perhaps less so now.
 Indeed, almost nobody, from what I’ve seen at least on the net, has taken the time to deal seriously with it.
 There are very few reviews, apart from Upperstall (short and doesn’t contain much except praise for Nargis’ performance) and Carla’s (good, but short).
-On Bollywhat, they’re busy figuring out why Birju’s face is so red.
+On Bollywhat, they’re busy figuring out why Birju’s face is so red (sorry, this link now doesn't refer to the debate - Bollywhat has been restarted)

-Above, the greek goddess's profile And here, the socialist composition, with the red flag!
+Above, the greek goddess's profile Here, the socialist composition, with the red flag!

 He's married... to his land.